bcgov/containerization-and-cloud-economic-model/docs/developer-guide.md

 * Node.js 12.x or higher

+If you want to run the application prerequisites through Docker, you will need the following:

+* Docker Desktop Community Edition 2.3.x.x or higher

-If you are looking to run this application on "bare-metal", you will also need the following:
+If you want to run this application on "bare-metal", you will also need the following:

 * PostgreSQL 10.7 or higher
 * Keycloak 10 or higher
   * This can either be a hosted instance, or a locally run version

-If you want to run the application prerequisites through Docker instead, you will need the following:

-* Docker Desktop Community Edition 2.3.x.x or higher
+### Environment Setup

+Once you have your prerequisites handled, refer to the appropriate sections below on getting your environment set up depending on how you are running your application.

+#### Docker Setup

+If you are using Docker for your local infrastructure, refer to the [Local Infrastructure](../local-infrastructure/README.md) guide on how to setup and run the application.

+#### Bare Metal Setup

+TBD